-In Mambu you can set up two types of interest rate sources, via the Interest Rate Source setting of the loan product:
+You can set up two types of interest rate sources, via the Interest Rate Source setting of a loan product:

-A fixed interest rate, which is used for the the entire lifetime of the loan.
+- Fixed: a fixed interest rate source, which is used for the the entire lifetime of the loan.

-The interest rate is fixed to a standard rate which is determined by an external entity, such as a government.
-In this case loans will need to be updated to reflect the new interest rate whenever it changes.
+- Indexed: the interest rate source is tied to a specific benchmark (determined by an external entity—such as the government) with rate changes based on the movement of the benchmark.
+In this case, loans will need to be updated to reflect the new interest rate whenever it changes.